COVID-19 Level 3 Public Advisory

 New locations of interest in Hamilton and Raglan have been added to the Ministry of Health website: https://www.health.govt.nz/locationsofinterest

-In the week to Sunday 10 October, 51,947 vaccinations were delivered in the Waikato.
-This is 25,000 more than planned and includes 10,397 vaccinations delivered on Thursday 7 October, the biggest day for the Waikato since the vaccination programme began in February.

-The bulk of Thursday’s vaccinations (62%) were delivered by Waikato DHB’s primary care partners, demonstrating the degree of community collaboration within the Waikato COVID-19 vaccination programme.

-Pop-up testing and vaccinations continue to operate in Raglan today with testing at the Raglan rugby grounds car park and vaccinations at Raglan Area School.
-From Tuesday, testing will move to the school and vaccinations will be held at the rugby club, where there is capacity to vaccinate in larger numbers.
+Pop-up testing and vaccinations continue to operate in Raglan today with testing at the Raglan Area School and vaccinations now have moved to Raglan rugby grounds car park.

 Pop-up testing continues in Hamilton at Claudelands Event Centre and Te Kōhao Health on Wairere Drive, alongside the ongoing community testing centre at Founders Theatre.